jhuus/BriteKit/command-api-reference.md

 - all (bool): If True, plot each recording as one spectrogram.
 If False, break into segments.
 - overlap (float): Spectrogram overlap in seconds when breaking recordings into segments.
 Default is 0.
 - power (float): Raise spectrograms to this power for visualization.
 Lower values show more detail.
 Default is 1.0.
+- csv_path (str, optional): Path to CSV file with 'recording' and 'offset' columns.
+If specified, only plot the segments identified in the CSV.

 ### plot_rec
 **Function**